hawthornbunny/techie-alt-hunt/README.md

 * [TheMajorTechie's Fimfiction blog][]: Most hints are being posted here, as well as some indirect hints.
 * [Techie's alt-hunt extravaganza! group][]: Fimfiction group for the challenge.
 TheMajorTechie is posting hints to this group as well as his own blog, and his comments sometimes contain hints.
 * [#2nd alt hunt Fimfiction tag][]: Lists all of TheMajorTechie's Fimfiction blog posts that he's tagged as relating to the 2nd alt hunt, some of which contain hints.
 Posts which are specifically fragment hints are usually tagged `#hint`.
 * [tmt-website `whatif` commits][]: The GitHub commit history for TheMajorTechie's website.
-Any change that he makes to the website can be seen here; usually, this just straight-up gives you the fragment.
+Any change that he makes to the website can be seen here; usually, this just straight up gives you the fragment.
 This is generally the best place to check if you're stuck.
 It's also useful for seeing the change history, which makes it easier to understand the context of older hints.

 ## Overview of the challenge
 The main objective is to figure out which account on Fimfiction is an alternate account belonging to TheMajorTechie.
 (To be precise, it is his "second alt" since he already has a known one, [TechnoNerd](https://www.fimfiction.net/user/301253/TechnoNerd)).